Your extensive guide to the best psychological principles we've seen is finally here.

 The theory suggests that people are more motivated to keep going when they can see how far they’ve come and how close they are to a goal.

-You could drive conversions by showing progress on your checkout page, or (for loyalty programs) offer visible progress of reward points for customers that are logged in.
+You could drive conversions by showing progress on your checkout page, or (for loyalty programs) offer visible progress of reward points for customers that are logged in (Dynamic Messages that can be leveraged on any eCommerce page).

 Jack Wills frames their product with “take it to your study club or on your morning commute”.
 They frame their copy to match their customer’s lifestyles, needs, and desires, including how their product would complement these.